fkrenn12/HyperV-on-Win11-Home/README.md

 # HyperV-on-Win11-Home

 ### Windows 11 Home do not have Hyper-V support installed.
+Here a way to install on Windows 11

 Copy the following lines into a self created .bat file.